-This chapter sets out the Commission's draft rule to apply an obligation on market participants to report on rebids made during, or less than 15 minutes before the commencement of, the trading interval to which the rebid applies.
-The Commission's reasons for the draft rule are discussed in the context of the additional information requirements that were proposed as part of the rule change request.
+This chapter sets out the obligation created under the second draft rule on participants to make and keep a contemporaneous record of all rebids made during, or less than 15 minutes before the commencement of, the trading interval to which the rebid applies ("the late rebidding period").

+The Commission's reasons for the second draft rule are discussed in the context of the additional information requirements that were proposed as part of the rule change request, and the submissions received to the Commission's first draft rule which had proposed an obligation on participants to report to the AER on all rebids made during the late rebidding period.